ArtRage as Educational Software

-- The iPad app can be purchased through iTunes and is covered by the Volume Purchase Program for Education.
+- The iPad app can be purchased through iTunes and is covered by the Volume Purchase Program for Education (50% off 20 or more licences).

 ArtRage comes as both mobile and desktop painting software.

 - ArtRage 5: Desktop software for Windows & Mac OSX.
 ArtRage 5 is our full painting software with all features and professional capabilities.
 We sell it directly through our website, and offer bulk discounts for schools.

 - ArtRage Lite: A more accessible, less powerful, version of ArtRage 5.
 It includes an upgrade discount to ArtRage 5, and is suitable for beginners and people who don’t need the full range of advanced features.
 ArtRage Lite is a ‘perpetual edition’, so it will not be replaced by another edition the way ArtRage 4 was replaced by ArtRage 5, but it offers fewer features.
 There is a full comparison of the differences between Lite and 5 here.
 ArtRage Lite can be purchased directly from us, and individual licences are available for educational students and teachers in the US via Amazon.com.

 - ArtRage 2 & ArtRage 3 (Studio/Studio Pro): Older editions of our desktop software that still come with Wacom tablets.
 We no longer sell these directly and recommend that users upgrade to ArtRage 5.
 We offer an automatic 50% discount on individual upgrades.